Letter from the Director

 No. We want you to have the experience of meeting new people.
 We try to divide up the students who come from the same high school into different cities.
-The chances of you seeing one of your friends from home are very slim due to the sheer number of citizens at Virginia Boys State.
+The chances of you seeing one of your friends from home are slim due to the number of citizens at Virginia Boys State.

 Will I have access to my email?

 You will probably not have access to email while at Boys State.

 Can I have visitors while I’m at Boys State?